 • Report against actual and prior forecast data.
 With the actual and forecast data held in a structured database flexible reporting across data type and version should be easy.

-• Measure forecast accuracy – reports such as waterfall reports, which show the trend of the forecast of each period and the actual result achieved, allow forecast accuracy to be analysed.
+• Measure forecast accuracy – reports such as waterfall reports, which show the trend of the forecast of each period and the actual result achieved, allow forecast accuracy to be analyzed.

 • Don’t restrict the frequency of forecasts.
 If a change occurs mid-month then why not immediately assess the impact on future periods?

-• Scenario modelling – take copy of existing forecast and amend assumptions to assess potential impact of possible changes in external or internal drivers.
-Produce best case or worst case scenarios.
+• Scenario modeling – take a copy of the existing forecast and amend assumptions to assess the potential impact of possible changes in external or internal drivers.
+Produce best-case or worst-case scenarios.

 • Appropriate delivery mechanisms: reports, dashboards, scorecards.
 What is appropriate depends on both the data to be presented and the audience.